The model theory of the curve graph: Interpretations and the Ivanov Metaconjecture

-whence the desired conclusion follows.
-See Definition~\ref{def:def-int} for the definition of $\Gamma_{\xi}(x,y)$. \end{proof} \begin{remark} Suppose that for each tuple $\alpha$, we have that $\phi_{\alpha}$ is an existential formula.
+whence the desired conclusion follows. \end{proof} \begin{remark} Suppose that for each tuple $\alpha$, we have that $\phi_{\alpha}$ is an existential formula.
 Then for all $w\in\wo$, the relation and the predicate $\Gamma_{\xi_{1}}(x,y)$ are definable by an existential formula. \end{remark}

-The following lemma relies on Theorem~\ref{t:M-fullqe} which says that $\M$ has absolute quantifier elimination. \begin{lemma}[$\mathcal B$ has relative QE] Assume the hypotheses of Lemma \ref{interpretation in B}.
-Suppose furthermore that the type of each finite tuple in $M$ is isolated by an existential formula.
-Then $\mathcal{B}$ has quantifier elimination relative to the collection of $\exists$--formulae. \end{lemma} \begin{proof} Let $\phi(x)$ be a (possibly multivariable) parameter--free formula in $\mathcal{L}_B$.
-The interpretation $\zeta[\phi(x)]$ is equivalent to a Boolean combination of quantifier--free formulae in $\Th{\M}$, by Theorem~\ref{t:M-fullqe}.
-In view of Remark~\ref{r: existential}, we wish to show that $\psi\equiv\eta[\zeta[\phi(x)]]$ is equivalent to a Boolean combination of formulae which are existential or universal.